benjguin/benjguin.github.io/source/_posts/2021/04/12/end-to-end-walkthrough.md

+---
-# Why you might want to have an end to end walkthrough document in your repo
+title: Why you might want to have an end to end walkthrough document in your repo
+date: 2021-04-12
+tags:
+- DevOps
+- DevPractices
+---

 As we are wrapping up an engagement where we've been coding with engineers and data scientists in a TelCo company, we are sharing some of the learnings from this engagement.